OpenSPP/documentation/docs/glossary.rst

    Registration
        The process of recording and verifying the :term:`information<information>` collected from the intake process.
-It can also involve pulling additional :term:`information<information>` from other administrative systems.
+It can also involve pulling additional information from other administrative systems.
 Intake and registration usually happen simultaneously.

        | 🇫🇷 Enregistrement
        | 🇪🇸 Registro